coder-hxl/x-crawl/publish/README.md

 The res you get will be an array of objects.

-**4. CrawlPageConfigObject**
+More configuration options can view [CrawlPageDetailTargetConfig](#CrawlPageDetailTargetConfig).

-For more configuration options of CrawlPageConfigObject, please refer to [CrawlPageConfigObject](#CrawlPageConfigObject) .
+**4. CrawlPageAdvancedConfig**

-If you want to crawl multiple pages, and the request configuration (proxy, cookies, retry, etc.) does not want to be written repeatedly, if you need an interval, you can try this way of writing:
+This is an advanced configuration, targets is a mixed target array configuration. if you want to crawl multiple pages, and the request configuration (proxy, cookies, retry, etc.) does not want to be written repeatedly, if you need an interval, you can try this way of writing:

 ```js
 import xCrawl from 'x-crawl'